taatuut/lunchbreak/README.md

 # lunchbreak
-Screensaver fed by documents from MongoDB Atlas displayed with d3.js as Sankey diagram
+Screensaver fed by documents from MongoDB Atlas displayed with d3.js as Sankey diagram.

 # background